-Some ice dam removal companies can’t point to skill, experience, or happy customers, so they try to create myths to make their equipment sound better than other companies’.
+Some ice dam removal companies can’t point to skill, experience, or happy customers, so they create myths to make their equipment sound better than other companies’.
 Either they’ll try to peg their competitors as users of “pressure washers” rather than of ice dam steamers, or they’ll argue that certain features of an ice dam steamer makes it less able than another to remove ice dams.

-If you’ve ever called one of those shrill ice dam companies, no doubt you got an earful of their opinions on other companies’ equipment – maybe including ours.
+If you’ve ever called one of those shrill ice dam companies, no doubt you got an earful of their opinions (presented as facts) on other companies’ equipment – maybe including ours.
 We’d like to clear the air about a few claims they may have made about ice dam steamers and their proper use.

 We’ve removed ice dams for 20+ years and for thousands of homeowners across the US.
 But we hope you’ll find that our explanations stand on their own.
 You can decide for yourself what’s a marketing ploy and what makes good sense.

 Fact 1: You can retrofit a pressure washer into a superior ice dam steamer.

-There was no such thing as an “ice dam steamer” 20 years ago, when some people – especially us! – started taking ice dams seriously.
+There was no such thing as an “ice dam steamer” 20 years ago, when some people (mostly us) started taking ice dams seriously.
 There wasn’t a market for steamers.
-These days you can buy one fully equipped online for just under $4,000.
+These days you can buy one online, and fully equipped, for just under $4,000.
 But proper steamers didn’t exist in that Stone Age of ice dam removal.

 So we had to ponder the most efficient, smartest way to get ice and snow off a roof – without damaging the roof.
 The answer we came up with was, of course, gentle steam.
-To get a machine that would allow us to do that, we had to customize a pressure-washer/steamer-combo unit into an efficient steamer.
-Not an easy task, to say the least.
+To get a machine that would allow us to create gentle steam, we had to customize a pressure-washer/steamer-combo unit into an efficient steamer.
+Not an easy task.